 The Center provides a non-partisan forum for discussion, networking and information-sharing between the media and the criminal justice community both in the U.S. and abroad, including academics, practitioners and non-government organizations.
 We offer seminars, training workshops and courses, conferences, specialized research and fellowships for media students, professionals and editors working in print, broadcast, magazine and online.
 We provide a key link between cutting-edge research and best practices in the field and the media community.
 Activities include: sponsorship of the annual John Jay Prize for Excellence in Criminal Justice Reporting, and an annual survey of major crime stories and coverage.

-The CMCJ is currently remodeling this website and will be moving in Spring 2016.
+The CMCJ is currently remodeling this website and will be moving in Summer 2016.